nathanstitt/dc-pdf-raster-test/README.md

 #### Notes
 ---
 PDFIUM and MuPDF are neck and neck in the results.
-MuPDF is faster ast PNG generation, while slightly slower at GIFs.
+MuPDF is faster at PNG generation, while slightly slower at GIFs.
 Memory consumption and file ssize are about equal between the two.

+Poppler is a bit slower, but that is most likely the result of running it via the pdftocairo utility vs a custom workflow.
+GraphicsMagick performance is very bad, **almost 20 times slower**.

-Memory usage of Graphics Magic was very surprising.
+Memory usage of Graphics Magic was also very surprising.
 It used almost a GB of memory, while the other tools stayed around 50MB.

 GraphicsMagick also used an inordinate amount of disk space for PNG generation.
 This could most likely be fixed by fine-tuning the parameters for the command.